Opel team principal Jörg Schrott in an exclusive interview: "We know where we want to go"

 When Opel's Formula E entry was announced in Madrid, your CEO Florian Huettl said, with regard to the drivers, that you would like to have a woman in the programme.
 With Sophia Flörsch, you have now signed a test and development driver.
 He also spoke about an experienced driver and a young driver who has proven himself in junior categories.
 How far along are you with that decision?

-I cannot name any names yet.
+I do not want to name any names yet.
 But we are very far along and we have a good feeling.
-We believe we will have good drivers.
 The mix will go exactly in the direction you mentioned: a driver you all know, with a lot of experience – including in Formula E – and a young man who will be very strong.
-We are confident about that.
+Our goal is to integrate the drivers into the test programme as quickly as possible.
+I am optimistic that we will manage that very soon.

 When can we expect the driver names to be announced?